alvaro-jrr/alvaro-jrr/README.md

 # Hi there 👋

-My name is Alvaro Resplandor and i'm a web developer 👨‍💻.
-I'm from Venezuela and currently i'm studying Informatics Engineering 📚!
+My name is Alvaro Resplandor and i'm a web developer 👨‍💻, currently studying Informatics Engineering 📚!

 ## Stats 📈